Accessibility statement: The OpenSTEM Labs

-- Zoom in up to 400% without loss of information or functionality, or the need to scroll in more than one direction.
+Zoom in up to 400% without loss of information or functionality.

-- If you have a print disability we provide SensusAccess [Tip: hold Ctrl and click a link to open it in a new tab.
-(Hide tip)] to students (student sign-in required), which is an automated service that converts files from one format to another, for example, PDF to text, audio, Word or Braille.
+If you have a print disability we provide SensusAccess to students, which is an automated service that converts files from one format to another, for example, PDF to text, audio, Word or Braille.

-For additional accessibility information for websites associated with teaching and learning, students should read the Learning Accessibility Statement (you will be required to sign in using an Open University student or staff account to read this statement).
-If any module-specific accessibility-related guidance is needed beyond the Learning Systems statement, you will find this in the Accessibility Guide on your module website.
+For additional accessibility for websites associated with teaching and learning, students should read the Learning Accessibility Statement (you will be required to sign in using an Open University student or staff account to read this statement).
+If any module-specific accessibility-related guidance is needed beyond the Learning Systems Accessibility Statement, you will find this in the Accessibility Guide on your module website.

-For additional accessibility information about Student Support sites (including StudentHome, the Help Centre, Student Policy and Regulations) and other sites designed to support students but excluding the websites covered within the Learning Systems statement, students should read the Student Support Accessibility Statement.
+For additional accessibility information about Student Support sites (including StudentHome, the Help Centre, Student Policy and Regulations) and other sites designed to support students you should read the Student Support Accessibility Statement.